Reconciling Purchase Orders

 This document will guide you through reconciling your purchase orders, including:

 When you select Expenses from the main menu, the Expenses page will open.
-At the top, you'll see four tabs.
+At the top, you'll see five tabs - Reconcile, Invoice Files, Payments, Completed and Statements.

 Reconcile